donnoel/Driftly/README.md

 - Presents the mode picker + settings
 - Handles brightness edge gestures
 - Coordinates motion + idle timer policy
+- Runs stacked crossfades between modes and pre-warms the upcoming auto-drift mode to avoid first-frame hitches
+- Injects a shared phase anchor + animation speed into mode views so they stay in sync across pauses and switches

 ### **Mode Views**
 Each mode is its own `SwiftUI.View` (mostly Canvas-driven), enabling a clean “gallery” architecture.
+- Mode animations use `PhaseController` with a shared anchor and `PausableTimelineView` so pausing/resuming doesn’t snap phases.

 ---